qdm12/ddns-updater/docs/vultr.md

 ### Compulsory parameters

 - `"domain"` is the domain to update.
 It can be `example.com` (root domain) or `potato.example.com` (subdomain of `example.com`).
 In case of a wildcard, this only works if there are no existing wildcard records of any type.
 If there is, it should error out.
-- `"apiKey"` is your API key, can be obtained from the [account settings](https://my.vultr.com/settings/#settingsapi), this is used as a bearer token to authenticate your request
+- `"apikey"` is your API key, can be obtained from the [account settings](https://my.vultr.com/settings/#settingsapi), this is used as a bearer token to authenticate your request

 ### Optional parameters